beepzilla/beepzilla/README.md

 ## About Me

-- 🔭 I’m currently working on various concepts, from data processesors to games, to programmatic ai to Web3 projects.
+- 🔭 I’m currently working on various concepts, from data processesors to games, to programmatic ai to Web3 projects, and working on a custom os.
 - 🌱 I’m always learning new technologies and improving my skills, if you have a challenging role I am interested.
+I also have some rather large ideas I definitely could use solid seed funding.  talk to me
 - 💡 I love working on innovative projects and solving complex problems.
 - 📫 Contact me at [beepzilla@gmail.com](mailto:beepzilla@gmail.com)

+- forgive me im usually busy af doing something building something, or debugging and pulling my hair out, sometimes its days or weeks when i get out of the tube i will respond as quickly as i can.

 ## Skills and Technologies